 At least the following functions not defined by 3GPP are in scope of the GNP SCAS:

-- Remote management functions
+- Non 3GPP defined management functions to support remote OAM.

-- Local management functions
+- Management functions to support local OAM.

 4.4.4 Scope regarding Operating System (OS)

 The GNP SCAS does not attempt a full evaluation of the correct internal functioning of the OS.
 However, interfaces (I.e. the restriction on open ports and unnecessary services running in the system) and modifications (e.g. verification of the correct applied patch level, hardening, etc.) of the OS are in scope.